Venus Williams falls early in her first match at her 24th Wimbledon and loses to Elina Svitolina

+“Right now, I'm kind of in shock.
+I can't believe this happened.
+It's bizarre.
+I'm still processing it at the moment,” Williams said at her news conference, more than an hour after the match ended.
+“What makes this one hard to process is that I've had so many injuries. ...
+This is not what I want for myself.”

-Svitolina was only 2 when Williams made her Wimbledon debut in 1997 and just 5 when Williams won the event for the first time.
+Svitolina was only 2 when Williams made her Wimbledon debut in 1997 and just 5 when Williams won the event for the first time in 2000.

+“It’s always a pleasure to play against Venus,” Svitolina said, calling her opponent a “big legend.”

+No. 1-ranked Iga Swiatek, who won her opening match 6-1, 6-3 against Zhu Lin, used that same term — “legend” — to describe Williams.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports